Understanding the Stages of Menopause: A Comprehensive Guide

 What are the symptoms faced during menopause?

-In the menopausal stage, you face many symptoms, such as hot flashes, night sweats, weight gain, mood swings, and so on.
+In the menopausal stage, you face many symptoms, such as vasomotor symptoms, weight gain, mood swings, and so on.
+These symptoms, if further worsens, can lead to osteoporosis and heart disease.

 How many stages are there in the menopausal journey?
 What are those?

 There are three common stages in the journey of menopause.
-They are Perimenopause, Menopause, and Postmenopause.
+They are Perimenopause, Menopause, and Postmenopausal.

 When does a woman know she has hit menopause?